Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 And they want to put in jail any members of the military who mistreat prisoners.

-And yet they have no problem growing the federal government if it means sending money to states to prepare for an attack.
+And yet, they have no problem growing the federal government if it means sending money to states to prepare for an attack.

-So I intelligence gathering is bad.
+So intelligence gathering is bad.

-To go out and learn who might be planning another attack, how and when and where?
+To go out and learn who might be planning another attack, how and when and where.

 We can't have that.

-It's a violation of civil order.
+It's a violation of civil liberty.

-People can't spy on American people.
+People can't spy on the American people.

 So what do we do instead?